techidaily/site-windows11/source/_posts/restoring-vibrance-to-dull-desktop-windows-effects.md

  In some instances, the issue might be caused by the method you applied when changing your desktop wallpaper.
 So, let’s explore an easy method that’ll help get rid of this problem:

 1. Press**Win + E** to open the Windows File Explorer.
 From there, navigate to the folder containing the image you want to use as your desktop wallpaper.
-Alternatively, you can[download a high-resolution wallpaper](https://www.makeuseof.com/tag/best-sites-to-download-very-high-resolution-wallpapers/) for your desktop.
+Alternatively, you can [download a high-resolution wallpaper](https://www.makeuseof.com/tag/best-sites-to-download-very-high-resolution-wallpapers/) for your desktop.
 2. Right-click on the image and then select**Set as desktop background** .

 ![Setting the Desktop Background Using a Different Method](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/03/3-Setting-the-Desktop-Background-Using-a-Different-Method.jpg)